andre-mare/cli-cheat-sheet/minikube-cli-commands-reference.md

 The docker runtime environment is pre-installed in the node.

-## Minikube Commands
+## Minikube Commands Index
-This section contains a list of minikube commands that links to a set of examples and also to the official minikube documentation.
+The Minikube Command Index section provides a list of all available Minikube commands, organized by function for easier navigation.
 The set of minikube commands were based minikube version: `v1.34.0`.

 ### Basic Commands:
 * [`minikube start`](#minikube-start) - Initializes and starts a local Kubernetes cluster with options. ([Reference](https://minikube.sigs.k8s.io/docs/commands/start/))